-We work directly together with 'Atelier Opnieuw' founded by Abdul & Mohamad from Syria.
-Both had their own clothing workshop in Syria and now they started one together in Amsterdam.
+We work directly together with 'Alaraj Atelier' founded by Mohamad from Syria.
+Mohamad had his own clothing workshop in Syria and now he started one in Amsterdam.
 We have deliberately chosen a local producer to be as closely involved as possible in the production process and thereby minimize the adverse effects of transport.

 We only use residual materials for the production of our bags.
 This includes old clothing, curtains and cut-off residues from companies.
 There are still many people and companies in the Netherlands who throw away textiles, we approach them so we can recycle and reuse them.
 Furthermore we want to expand our product line with clothing.
 To produce clothing, we’re aiming to buy deadstock, so the same concept as with our bags.
 At the moment we're making a start with 100% Biological Cotton (GOTS certified) because we do not have the connections for deadstock yet.
 Dom Amsterdam sells fashion with a story.
 The world is becoming more sustainable and fashion cannot fall behind.